LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK08D1-Repositories+DI+UnitTesting.md

 [TOC]

-## Overview

-This week we will:

-- Refactor our controller code to use *repositories* instead of directly using a dBContext object to work with data via EF.
-- Create a *fake* repository to facilitate unit testing.
-- Add unit tests for controller methods that work with data.
-- Create a database server on Azure and publish our sites to Azure.
-  Be sure to check your Azure credit.
-One student already lost thier account!

 ## Repositories: Real and Fake

 One way of managing data in our web app is to use the [Repository Pattern](https://www.c-sharpcorner.com/article/repository-pattern-in-asp-net-core/).
 Rather than accessing data directly through Entity Framework, the data will be accessed through a repository.